JonathanToro/jekyll-now/_posts/2016-11-18-Predicting-Obesity.md

 ![alt text]({{ site.baseurl }}/images/Selection_029.png)

 Combining all the data sets gave me around 500 features.
 There are only 3142 counties so I had to reduce the dimensionality of the data.
 I did so by adding random noise to the data and running a random forest several times to determine the most important features that contribute to obesity rates.
+We were left with around 20 features after this step.
+My next step was running all the classification algorithms with these 20 features.
+The graph below shows the ROC score of all the different models that were used.
+We can see that Ada Boosted Trees, Gradient Boosted Trees, and Logistic Regression all had a simliar performance.
+For sake of interpretability I decided to further my analysis with Logistic Regression.

 ![alt text]({{ site.baseurl }}/images/Selection_030.png)

+The chart below shows the confusion matrix for the logistic regression model.
+We can see that it performed generally well with both classes.
+THe precision and recall scores were both 0.71.
+The features that gave a county a higher probability of having a higher obesity rates were counties with high rates of no exercise, diabetes, primary care physician, poverty, Asian, toxic chemicals, recent drug use, females with heart disease, under 19, and white.
+The features that gave a lower probability of having a high obese rates were counties with high rates of few fruit and vegetables, black, ages 19-64, dentist rate, and depression.

 ![alt text]({{ site.baseurl }}/images/Selection_031.png)

+The graph below shows the predictions of the counties with the missing data along with the data from the training set.
+Orange means that the county has an obesity rate higher than the median.
+Brown means the counties have an obesity rate lower than the median.

 ![alt text]({{ site.baseurl }}/images/Selection_033.png)